Accio/AMIDD/docs/README.md

 * [Slides]({{site.assetbaseurl}}{% link assets/2021/05/AMIDD-2021-05-proteins-and-ligands.pdf %})
 * Material for offline activities:
    * Required reading: [*Evaluation of the Biological Activity of Compounds: Techniques and Mechanism of Action Studies*]({{site.assetbaseurl}}{% link assets/2021/05/BiologicalActivity-Dougall-Unitt.pdf%}) by Iain G. Dougall and John Unitt, chapter two of the book *The Practice of Medicinal Chemistry*. **To answer offline-activity questions**, it is required to read pages 15-22 (1-8 of the 29 pages in total, before section &lsquo;*4.
 Types of Enzyme Inhibition and Their Analysis*&rsquo;), page 27 (section 6A), and pages 34-37 (*Assay Biostatistics*).
 The rest is optional reading.
-    * Optional reading:
-        * [Mathematics techniques in structural biology]({{site.assetbaseurl}}{% link assets/2021/05/JRQuine-MathBiophysicsBook.pdf %}) by John R. Quine.
-Recommended booklet for students interested in applications of mathematics in determining structures of DNA and proteins without or with drugs.
-        * Mullard, Asher.
-“What Does AlphaFold Mean for Drug Discovery?”
-Nature Reviews Drug Discovery 20, no. 10 (September 14, 2021): 725–27.
-[Web link](https://doi.org/10.1038/d41573-021-00161-0).
-[PDF version available here]({{site.assetbaseurl}}{% link assets/2021/05/Mullard-2021-NRDD-AlphaFold-DD.pdf %}).
    * Submit your results here [via Google Form](https://forms.gle/ktcoMPP8ChF3x1eo8)

 ### 6. Structure- and ligand-based drug design